Twitch Prime’s Crown Channel mixes gaming, pop culture, and fan interaction

-Amazon’s Twitch Prime today announced the launch of the Crown Channel, a new entertainment destination that combines gaming, pop culture, and real-time audience engagement with fans through Twitch interactivity.
+Twitch’s Prime program today announced the launch of the Crown Channel, a new entertainment destination that combines gaming, pop culture, and real-time audience engagement with fans through Twitch interactivity.

-The Crown Channel is creating original live entertainment including the unscripted competition series Chasing the Crown: Dreamers to Streamers, premiering June 25.
+The Crown Channel is creating original live entertainment, such as the unscripted competition series Chasing the Crown: Dreamers to Streamers (premiering June 25).
 Twitch continues to grow its viewership during the pandemic, even as Microsoft announced on Monday that it would shutter its rival Mixer livestreaming platform on July 22.

-The aim of Crown Channel is to upend the passive viewership of traditional television shows by creating immersive experiences for both viewers and hosts, made possible through things like Twitch chat, fan voting, or other forms of interaction during a Twitch livestream.
+The aim of Crown Channel is to turn livestreaming from a passive to an interactive experience.
 Twitch Prime is like Amazon Prime, where you can get access to services in exchange for a subscription.
 But Twitch Prime is free if you already have an Amazon Prime subscription.

 Viewers can affect the outcome of Crown Channel shows by participating in Twitch chat, polls, and on-screen mini-games.
 Crown Channel programming is infused with Twitch Prime offers from publishers like Zynga, Electronic Arts, and Bethesda.

-“We’re super excited to launch the channel and really bring something that we think is innovative and new customers and viewers,” Sallie Hirsch, general manager of the Crown Channel, said in an interview with GamesBeat.
+“We’re super-excited to launch the channel and really bring something that we think is innovative and new customers and viewers,” Sallie Hirsch, general manager of the Crown Channel, said in an interview with GamesBeat.
 “Our show will bring original programs to Twitch Prime members, who can get exclusive access to endgame benefits.
 We’re building nicely on the main Twitch Prime value for customers.
 We also work with the game developers on our shows to include gameplay and the best of gaming culture.”

-Created in partnership with Amazon Studios, Chasing the Crown — the Crown Channel’s first marquee original series — premieres June 25 at 7 p.m.
+Created in partnership with Amazon Studios, Chasing the Crown premieres June 25 at 7 p.m.
 Pacific time.
 Hosted by Twitch streamer Jericho (aka Tucker), the series follows three aspiring Twitch gaming streamers as they compete to win prizes, build their followings, and earn a spot in the Crown Cup tournament.

-But contestants won’t do it alone; each will be matched with an expert streamer — AnneMunition, Actionjaxon, and Goldglove — who will show them the ropes and guide them as they battle it out to achieve their dream of becoming the next streaming phenomenon.
+But contestants won’t do it alone; each will be matched with an established streamer — AnneMunition, Actionjaxon, and Goldglove.
 Popular video games featured throughout the series include Apex Legends, Doom Eternal, Battlefield, and Mobile Legends: Bang Bang.

-Upcoming content will include new comedy and variety shows, as well as future installations of Crown Cup, a program putting Twitch streamers and fans through contests in today’s hottest games.
+Upcoming Crown Channel content will include new comedy and variety shows as well as future installations of Crown Cup, a program putting Twitch streamers and fans through contests in today’s hottest games.

-In addition to past Crown Cup events, previous Crown Channel productions have included Words with Garth, a live special that featured country music superstar Garth Brooks enjoying some friendly competition in Words with Friends 2, and The Pokémon Sword and Pokémon Shield Showcase.
+In addition to past Crown Cup events, previous Crown Channel productions have included Words with Garth, a live special that featured country music superstar Garth Brooks playing Words with Friends 2 and The Pokémon Sword and Pokémon Shield Showcase.

 Hirsch said that last year Amazon ran a handful of different tests of different types of programming.
 The result was Chasing the Crown, the first show available on the channel.